buddypress/buddypress/docs/developer/functions/rewrites.md

 ### `bp_members_get_user_url()`

 Use this function to build a single Members' URL.
-It uses `bp_members_get_user_slug()` & `bp_rewrites_get_url()` to do so and is exposing a WordPress filter hook just before returning the built URL.
+It uses `bp_members_get_user_slug()` and `bp_rewrites_get_url()` to do so and exposes a WordPress filter hook just before returning the built URL.
 If you need to override single Members BuddyPress URLs, you can use the `bp_members_get_user_url` filter to do so, making sure to get the 4 available filter arguments.
-The first one is the built URL, the second & third are the user ID & slug and the last one contains the associative array of path chunks used to build the URL.
+The first argument is the built URL, the second & third are the user ID and slug and the last one contains the associative array of path chunks used to build the URL.

 _This function was introduced in version 12.0.0_